 With pool shocking, the chemicals themselves are effective even without having to go through the salt cell chlorinator.
 It is therefore advisable to pour the mixture at different spots all over the pool and allow the chemicals to diffuse and equilibrate.

-5. Avoid using the pool or spa facilities for a while after the shocking process.
+5. Avoid using the pool or spa facilities for a while after the shock treatment process.

 This is an important tip to consider for two reasons.
 The first is that use of the pool just after shocking renders the process null and void as it introduces contaminants to the water.
 The second reason is that the high levels of chlorine pose a health risk to users including skin and respiratory system irritation.
 To be on the safe side, monitor the chlorine levels regularly and allow people to use the pool only when the acceptable levels are attained.

-Shocking of saltwater pools is without a doubt a very necessary pool maintenance practice.
-The tips above should help make things a lot easier for you for an effectively sanitized pool and given you a little knowledge on how to shock a saltwater pool.
-Just make sure that the shocking treatment is done on a regular basis for the sake of your pool system and those who are going to use the pool.
+The shock treatment of saltwater pools is without a doubt a very necessary pool maintenance practice.
+The tips above should help make things a lot easier for you for an effectively sanitized pool and give you a little knowledge on how to shock a saltwater pool.
+Just make sure that the shock treatment is done on a regular basis for the sake of your pool system and for those who are going to use the pool.